-The 2025 Annual Conference will feature several guest preachers and speakers, including Bishop Hee-Soo Jung, Bishop Bruce Ough, and Roland Fernandes, General Secretary of Global Ministries, UMCOR, and General Secretary of Higher Education and Ministry.
+The 2025 Annual Conference will feature several guest preachers and speakers, including Bishop Hee-Soo Jung, Bishop Bruce Ough, and Rev. Dee Stickley-Miner, Executive Director of Mission Engagement at Global Ministries, and Ministry.
 Rev. Dr. AHyun Lee, associate professor of pastoral theology, care, and psychotherapy at Garrett-Evangelical Theological Seminary, will lead Bible Study this year.

 Bishop Hee-Soo Jung is resident bishop of the Ohio Episcopal Area, comprised of the East and West Ohio Conferences of The United Methodist Church.
 As resident bishop, he provides spiritual oversight; shares in equipping, teaching, and encouraging mission, outreach, witness, and service; and serves as a shepherd of the church in providing a prophetic witness of justice, mercy, and unity.